What is a Simple Agreement for Future Tokens (SAFT)?

 The investment is completed via the SAFT.
 Satisfying the basic essence of any security, the SAFT is classified as a security and falls under the federal securities regulations.

 When an Initial Coin Offering (ICO) – the cryptocurrency equivalent to an Initial Public Offering (IPO) – is ongoing, the tokens tied to the crypto project are not immediately accessible (since the domain of cryptocurrency is a fairly new and developing one and is not entirely legitimized and legalized as of now).
 They are bound by legal constraints or are incomplete.

-To prevent the act of investing in the crypto projects from being illegal, the SAFT is offered as the investment, instead of the actual tokens.
-It is where the role of SAFT comes into play.
-It is the investment vehicle offered when an investor wishes to invest in an ongoing cryptocurrency project.
+To regulate investing in crypto projects, the SAFT is created and offered as the investment, instead of the actual tokens.
+It becomes the investment vehicle offered when an investor wishes to invest in an ongoing cryptocurrency project.

 Who are Authorized or Accredited Investors?

 The SAFT can only be entered into between a blockchain (crypto) developer and its accredited or authorized investors.
-Unlike the regular financial market, the cryptocurrency industry is an up and coming one, one that is developing and is fairly new in the market.
-It is not entirely legalized and legitimized.
-Hence, investment projects related to the crypto world are not open to retail investors.
-They are just open to accredited or authorized investors.
+Unlike the traditional financial markets, the cryptocurrency industry is new and developing and is not entirely legalized and legitimized.
+Hence, investment projects related to the crypto world are not available to retail investors.
+They are restricted to accredited or authorized investors.